What is ALEKS PPL?

 ALEKS consists of three parts:

-- An Initial Placement Assessment; the Initial Placement Assessment is NOT proctored and you will NOT receive a Math Placement Score.
+- An Initial Placement Assessment; the Initial Placement Assessment is determine your Prep and Learning Module.

 - The Prep and Learning Module; an individualized, self-paced online review.